Skip to main content

 ---original 12/16/18 review

 Colorado Mountain Brewery may be many folks very first experience with a brewpub, and it's a great choice if that's the case.
 Perfectly situated along I-25 right across from the Air Force Academy, Colorado Mountain Brewery offers excellent views along with great beers and an advanced pub menu.
 Yes, they have the usual burgers but also pastas and steaks, along with other inventive dishes.
 The RJG gives a thumbs up to both the pastas and hamburgers.
 The restaurant is large with a woodsy feel.
 A great place to take guests.
 Or if visiting as a tourist, you will definitely feel more comfortable - especially compared to some of the down and out breweries in the area (which the RJG loves too - perhaps even prefers).
-We first visited here as a tourist ourselves, during our biannual trips to the area.
+We first visited here as tourists ourselves, during one of our biannual trips to the area.

-10/9/16; 12/16/18 (new entry); 3/2/19; 12/23/21; 12/26/22; 5/11/23; 7/13/24
+10/9/16; 12/16/18 (new entry); 3/2/19; 12/23/21; 12/26/22; 5/11/23; 7/13/24; 1/12/25